SergiomFM/Transcendence/README.md

 # Edit if needed
 ```

-**Note**: The Makefile will automatically create `users/.env` with placeholder values if it doesn't exist when running production mode.
+**Note**: Chat and Game service environment variables are configured inline in `docker-compose.yml`.
+The Makefile will automatically create `users/.env` with placeholder values if it doesn't exist when running production mode.

 ### 3. Start the Application